EBendinelli/bndy-site/src/data/blog/syncing-obsidian-notes-with-astro.md

 When I started this site with the idea to write regular blog posts, my intention was obviously to use Obsidian to write said post, and have them sync with minimal effort.

-[This site](/projects/) runs on Astro.
+[This site](/projects/this-site) runs on Astro.
 One of the reasons I chose this framework is that it can take Markdown files and turn them into html files quite easily.
 This allows me to work on `.md` files from my favourite Markdown editor and churn out nicely formatted pages like this one.

 Now, the issue is that my IDE is *not* my favourite Markdown editor.
 Obsidian is.
 So with everything setup, I looked for the best way to **write my blog posts in Obsidian and have them automatically synced with my Astro site, which is hosted on GitHub**.
 This is all desktop based, I don't care about publishing from my phone.

 After some research I identified three options:

-1. Open my local clone of the GitHub repository with Obsidian: easy to setup but: I didn't like the idea of having a second vault open (which I need to setup with all the nice things I already use, like [Templater](https://github.com/SilentVoid13/Templater)) and, I would need to open the terminal or my IDE to stash/commit/push changes.
+1. Open my local clone of the GitHub repository with Obsidian: easy to setup but: I didn't like the idea of having a second vault open (which I need to setup with all the nice things I already use, like [Templater](https://github.com/SilentVoid13/Templater)).
+Plus, I would need to open the terminal or my IDE to stash/commit/push changes.
-2. Sync scripts: people have already done the hard work.
+2. Sync script: people have already done the hard work.
 [Rach Smith's Obsidian-to-astro-sync](https://github.com/rachsmithcodes/obsidian-to-astro-sync/tree/main?tab=readme-ov-file) (related [blog post](https://rachsmith.com/automating-obsidian-to-astro/)) is a script that copies the files in a designated it to a local clone of your site.
 The good part is that it processes images and links and maintain a very clean structure in your Obsidian vault.
 The downside is that if I just want to update some content, I need to open Obsidian + run the sync script + push from the terminal or my IDE.
 3. Pull a subset of my website inside Obsidian with Obsidian git and sparse checkout.
 This is inspired by [Steph Ango's (CEO of Obsidian) setup](https://stephango.com/vault) and the solution I ended up using.

 Here is how to set it up.